rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

         shellScript: ls
 notification:
   recipients:
+  - # Recipient
-  - recipient: "#mychannel"
+    recipient: "#mychannel"
-    # notifier name or id
+    # Name or ID of Notifier
     notifier: "my-slack-notifier"
   - recipient: "test@example.com"
     notifier: "my-email-notifier"
+  # Select which statuses you want the notification to be sent
-  condition: ["Failed"]
+  condition: ["Failed", "Success", "Changed"]
-  # optional message that overrides the default message
+  # Ability to override the default message (Optional)
   message: "my-message"
 ```
 {{% /tab %}}